You know, I get all sorts of abuse from Rush fans.

 It represents a complete replacement of Obamacare.

-The money instead of coming from the government to you for health care goes to you, and then you go into the marketplace.
+The money, instead of coming from the government to you for health care, goes to you, and then you go into the marketplace.

-That's the that's where we're headed right now.
+That's where we're headed right now.

 We're headed toward a government-run system, which the only way to contain costs are rationing through government.

-I'm saying a market-based system where individuals acting as consumers in the marketplace will do what the free market does.
+I'm saying a market-based system where individuals acting as consumers in the marketplace will do what the free market does, bring down costs, improve quality, expand accessibility and affordability.

 Right now, almost every American gets a prescription for one thing or another.